subhadip1203/ivf-success-calculator/README.md

 # IVF Success Calculator

-This project is a web-based application for predicting the likelihood of success for in-vitro fertilization (IVF) based on user input and pre-defined formulas.
+This project is a web-based application that predicts the likelihood of success for in-vitro fertilization (IVF) based on user input and pre-defined formulas.

 ## Features
 - **Dynamic User Input**: Collects user data through a form, including factors like age, weight, height, and IVF history.